Unidata/netcdf-c/docs/auth.md

 directory, and then in the HOME directory.

 One final note.
-In using this, you MUST to specify a real file in the file system to act as the cookie jar file (HTTP.COOKIEJAR) so that the redirect site can properly pass back authorization information.
+In using this, you MUST specify a real file in the file system to act as the cookie jar file (HTTP.COOKIEJAR) so that the redirect site can properly pass back authorization information.